 I am intrigued as to how a law firm ended up with a lien on your home and this may impact the response.
 But beyond this, if the law firm legally dissolved a proper lien right would not just disappear.
 The rights would pass to someone- potentially even a creditor of the firm.

 A mortgage company conned my mother into signing her Deed of Trust putting a lien on a piece of land she inherited from her mother's estate on 4/16/07.
-After my mother's passing I learned that my mother's brother never signed the quitclaim on my mother's land when it was inherited in May 2002.
-Now...
+After my mother's passing I learned that my mother's brother never signed the quitclaim on my mother's land when it was...
 Read more »

 Your mother's brother ( your uncle) may have an ownership interest in the land.
 In other words, while your mom doesn't own anything ( her interest has been foreclosed), he may still have rights in the property.
 However, time is working against him, he needs to consult a real estate lawyer asap.

 Not much, really , but everyone has the right to respond to any information on his/her credit report.
 In other words, he has the right to tell "his side of the story" and have that response on the credit report also.
-This way, when a lender reads the credit report, at least they will be able to...Read more »
+This way, when a lender reads the credit report, at least they will be...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.